Navy vs. Memphis prediction, odds: 2025 Thanksgiving college football picks

 How to make Navy vs. Memphis picks

 The model has Navy quarterback Blake Horvath passing for two touchdowns and rushing for another, while Memphis quarterback Brandon Lewis throws for more than 240 yards and two scores.
-The teams combine for 61 points as the Over clears in more than 50% of simulations.
+The teams combine for 61 points as the Over clears in well over 50% of simulations.

-The model also says one side of the spread hits nearly 60% of the time.
+The model also says one side of the spread hits over 60% of the time.
 You can only get that pick at SportsLine.